Najwa Karam: 2011: Hal Leile...MaFi Noum (Tonight, There's No Sleep)

-On June 28, 2011, Rotana released Hal Leile...MaFi Noum (Tonight...There's No Sleep), Najwa Karam's 19th studio album.
+On June 28, 2011, Rotana released Hal Leile...MaFi Noum (Tonight...There's No Sleep), Najwa Karam's 19th album.
 "MaFi Noum (There's No Sleep)" and "Shu Hal Leile (What a Night)" were both released as singles before the album's release, while "Law Bas Taaraf" (If You'd Only Know) was released as the third and final single.
-Three days following its release, the album notched the top spot on Virgin Megastore Charts, replacing Nawal Al Zoghbi's album, Ma'rafsh Leh, which had been dominating the Lebanese charts for five months.
+Three days following its release, the album reached the top spot on Virgin Megastore Charts, replacing Nawal Al Zoghbi's album, Ma'rafsh Leh, which had been number one on the Lebanese charts for five months.
 Karam is credited as the writer of three of the songs appearing on the album: "Mafi Noum", "Shu Hal Leile", and "Eainy Bi Eainak".
 The title track and lead single "MaFi Noum" employs innovative "Doum Tac" Derbake notes as a part of its chorus.
 Karam reiterated in interviews the meaning and significance of the "Doum Tac" music notes and her reasoning behind their usage.
 It has since become a signature label of Najwa Karam's music.

-Two weeks after the album's debut, a 3D music video was released for the title track, "Ma Fi Noum", becoming the first 3D music video in the Middle East.
+Two weeks after the album's debut, a 3D music video was released for the title track, "Ma Fi Noum".
 The music video was produced by two professional teams from the US and the UK in collaboration with the Lebanese W&P Production Group.
 Directed by Waleed Nassif, the video was created by Sony and produced by Rotana.
 The video's opening sequence features Season 1 Arabs' Got Talent contestant, Abdelmalek Al Baljani, from Morocco, in a break dance solo.
 During his appearance on Arab's Got Talent, Karam was impressed by Al Baljani's abilities and promised on Live TV to cast him in her next video.
-The three-day shoot took place in Northern Lebanon, at Nahr Ibrahim, in the Kesserwan area of Basateen Al Ossi, Jeita Grotto, and at the studio of Mansourieh.
 The 3D music video premiered at the ABC Achrafieh theater in Lebanon on 25 July 2011 and was played in 600 3D Sony showrooms and outlets throughout the Arab world.
 A 2D version was also released for Television and YouTube.
 The "MaFi Noum" 3D clip had one of the largest production budgets in the Middle East.

+In 2011, Karam debuted as a judge on the television series Arabs Got Talent, serving for six seasons.